 The legal consequences of who begins the process are limited.
 The decision as to who should be the one to issue the divorce is often more an emotional one.

 The reasons for the marriage breakdown have no impact on the financial outcome unless they are extreme.
 There is no ‘punitive’ element to a divorce settlement.

-The person who starts the divorce process can seek an order that the other party pay their legal costs.
+The person who starts the can seek an order that the other party pay their legal costs.
 This is limited, however, to the process of bringing the marriage to an end and does not relate to financial matters.